react-native-webview/react-native-webview/docs/Reference.md

 ### `thirdPartyCookiesEnabled`

 Boolean value to enable third party cookies in the `WebView`.
 Used on Android Lollipop and above only as third party cookies are enabled by default on Android Kitkat and below and on iOS.
 The default value is `true`.
+For more on cookies, read the [Guide](Guide.md#Managing-Cookies)

 | Type | Required | Platform |
 | ---- | -------- | -------- |